hwedwards/ASClinic/docs/software/building_block_rplidar.rst

   roslaunch asclinic_pkg rplidar.launch

+The following are some important details about launching an :code:`rplidarNode` in this way:

+* As launch file uses the group namespace :code:`/asc`, the data published to by the :code:`rplidarNode` is available on the topic :code:`/asc/scan`

+* You can add the :code:`<node>...</node>` part of the launch file to any other launch file you have.

+* | If you need to know some detail about what the :code:`rplidarNode` is doing, then simply look at the source code located at:
+  |   :code:`catkin_ws/src/rplidar_ros/src/node.cpp`
+  | This one file is the whole not, it is a reasonable length, and it is reasonably easy to parse.
+You can also `view the rplidarNode code on the RPLidar git hub <https://github.com/Slamtec/rplidar_ros/blob/master/src/node.cpp>`_.

 .. note::

-  As launch file uses the group namespace :code:`/asc`, the data published to by the :code:`rplidarNode` is available on the topic :code:`/asc/scan`
+  For more information about ROS launch file, see the :ref:`ros-run-and-launch` page.

 Format of the RPLidar scan data